CianMRoche/AstroWiki/Compact objects/Binaries.md

 When the tidal force on the planet creates a bulge and a torque that serves to reduce the semi-major axis of the orbit, especially near perihelion of highly-eccentric orbits.

 **Why?**
 The tidal bulges are not aligned between the two bodies (ie not along the same axis).
-This is because if the rotation period of the star is longer than the orbital period of the planet,
+This is because if the rotation period of the star is longer than the orbital period of the planet, the location of the bulge lags behind a line between the planet and the center of the star creating a torque between the planet and the star.
+As a result, the planet loses angular momentum and its semi-major axis decreases with time.

 (See C+O ed.
 2 pg 721)